thu-coai/cotk/docs/source/resources.rst

     * usage: :class:`.wordvector.Glove`

     Introduction
-        * This is a file containing vector representation for words pretrained by GloVe.
+        * This is a file containing vector representation for words pretrained by `GloVe`.
         * This file is a 100 dimension version from ``glove.6B``.
         * Refer to `Glove50d`_ for more information and references.